 Have you wondered why eating asparagus causes a strong urinary odor?

 These vernal shoots contain a unique compound, asparagusic acid, that, when metabolized, gives off a distinctive smell in the urine.
 Young asparagus contains higher compound concentrations, so the odor is stronger after eating them.
 Rest assured that there are no harmful effects from the sulfuric compounds or the odor!
 While it is believed that most people produce these odorous compounds after eating asparagus, few people can detect the smell.

 The most common type of asparagus is green, but you might see two others in supermarkets and restaurants: white, which is more delicate and difficult to harvest, and purple, which is smaller and fruitier in flavor.
 No matter the type you choose, asparagus is a tasty, versatile vegetable that can be cooked in myriad ways or enjoyed raw in salads.

-• Roast, grill or stir-fry your asparagus.
+To preserve the antioxidants, try roasting, grilling or sautéing your asparagus.
 These quick-cooking, waterless methods will preserve the fabulous nutritional content and antioxidant power of asparagus.
-(Click here for how-to details on the best asparagus prep and cooking directions.
+Learn how to choose, prepare, cook and store asparagus with our practical tips.

 Asparagus is a highly nutritious vegetable with numerous health benefits.
 Whether you love eating the common green spears or the vibrant purple or white asparagus, they add flavor, texture and color to your meals.
 Get inspired with our Healthy Asparagus Recipes and Simple Asparagus Side Dishes today!